We are grouped into three teams; Finance, Operations and Growth.

 - Using PayScale complete the current market compensation data analysis;

 - update all Jobs to align with any Role changes made since the last review,

-- Compare employee total compensation to the min and max compensation for the respective Roles and address any discrepancies with the respective Team Leads.
+- Update the Aggregate Compensation Analysis for all employees and compare actual compensation to our Role compensation and address any discrepancies with the respective Team Leads.

 - Confirm what Roles have Variable Compensation and set their target Green Critical Number and their corresponding Variable Target as defined in the Roles.